hmeftah/zabdis/README.md

 ZABDIS
 ======

-Monitoring tools like zabbix using scala-DSL model based on Redis as in-memory NoSLQ storage.
+Monitoring tools like zabbix using scala-DSL model based on Redis as in-memory NoSQL storage.